kyozen/Tensorflow-for-poets/README.md

 3. Download the dataset
-Use this link to download the [flower data] (http://download.tensorflow.org/example_images/flower_photos.tgz).
+Use this link to download the [flower data](http://download.tensorflow.org/example_images/flower_photos.tgz).
 Then extract the flower photos from the .tgz file just downloaded nad paste it in the tf_files folder.
 The folder contains 5 categories, daisy, roses, dandelion, sunflower, tulips and a License.txt.file.